kartik-v/yii2-grid/README.md

 ### BC Breaking Changes

-1. Removed `showFooter` from `panel` array configuration
+1. Removed `showFooter` from `panel` array configuration.
+This can be now configured with `footer` option within the `panel`.
+2. Removed `layout` from `panel` array configuration.
+This can be now configured with `panelTemplate` at the GridView level.
-2. Renamed `beforeTemplate` property to `panelBeforeTemplate`
+3. Renamed `beforeTemplate` property to `panelBeforeTemplate`
-3. Renamed `afterTemplate` property to `panelAfterTemplate`
+4. Renamed `afterTemplate` property to `panelAfterTemplate`
-4. EditableColumn attribute naming convention has changed.
+5. EditableColumn attribute naming convention has changed.
 Developers do not need to use `Model::loadMultiple` method anymore and have the ability to directly use the `$model->load` method.

 ### Additions
 1. Templates have been simplified and consolidated to the following configurable properties: